 9. Other practical steps

-You could never list all the micro-steps you need to take from the moment you decide to become a contractor to the day you start your first contract in a single article, however the first 8 steps listed here are the fundamental ones you will follow.
+You could never list all the micro-steps you need to take from the moment you decide to become a contractor to the day you start your first contract in a single article.
+However, the first 8 steps listed here are the fundamental ones you will follow.

 - Open a business bank account if you’re a limited company contractor.

-- Consider setting up your own business website.
+- Consider setting up a business website.

 We cover lots of these topics in further detail here on ITContracting.com, with new content being added all the time.